 [echo7: just a quick note about sequencing – if you’re in a tournament, make sure you exhaust Fateful and roll in the next two dice before rerolling the first two you rolled in.
 If you reroll first, you’re effectively passing on the Fateful trigger, as it entered the queue first]

 To evaluate Fives individually he seems broken with these combo pieces.
 As a bigger picture I don’t know who I’m looking at running him with just yet or the direction of the deck I want to go in, but right now Fives looks great if not broken with the above mentioned cards [echo7: I also like him with Instigate].
 First Aid, Riot Shield Field Medic, Naboo Palace Guard all seem to hold a place to keep him alive.
 Fives is definitely the standout trooper for me.

 Moving onto Commander Wolffe, again he has an after ability that combos well with Fateful Companions.
-Let’s say we have elite Wolffe, Hera, Rose and Fateful Companions (you wouldn’t play that, that sounds savagely shit.
-But we’re here for examples).
+Let’s say we have elite Wolffe, Hera, Fives and Fateful Companions.
 Activate Wolffe spotting 3 unique red Characters, roll in a Clone Trooper die, activate one of your red characters, then spot 3 unique red characters to deal 3 indirect to an opponent.
 We can then exhaust Fateful to roll in another Clone die, activate another character, and deal an additional 3 indirect.
 That’s six indirect and two Clone dice off 1 activation.